South Korea widens nuclear lapses probe; KEPCO chief resigns

 "It's an ethical failure."

-(Additional reporting by Jack Kim and Narae Kim in SEOUL and Amena Bakr in DUBAI; Editing by Ian Geoghegan)
+(Additional reporting by Jack Kim and Narae Kim in SEOUL and Amena Bakr in DUBAI; Editing by David Chance, Ed Davies and Ian Geoghegan)